Grade Letter | Percentage Score | Degree Class | Grade Definition | |

 - Statement of Purpose

-Requirements To Study in UK For International Students
+Requirements to Study in UK for Indian Students

-- Undergraduate Programs: If students are planning to do their Bachelor’s in the UK, they must obtain at least 70-80% in grade 12.
-Apart from this, the minimum score at IELTS should also be 6.0.
+If students are planning to do their Bachelor’s in the UK, they must obtain at least 70 - 80% in grade 12.
+Apart from this, the minimum score at IELTS should also be 6.0

-- Doctoral Programs: For a Doctoral Program in the UK, students need at least 60% in their Master’s Degree.
-The scoring should be as follows – TOEFL score 100, IELTS score should be 7, PTE score 66, CAE score 185 and CPE score 185.
+For a Doctoral Program in the UK, students need at least 60% in their Master’s Degree.
+The scoring should be as follows - TOEFL score 100, IELTS score should be 7.0, PTE score 66, CAE score 185 and CPE score 185.

 University Intakes and Timeline